(3.5 / 5)

 On which note, to draw further, if inevitable, comparisons, if Brokeback Mountain was his East of Eden, TDK his Rebel Without A Cause, then Parnassus is Heath Ledger’s Giant: a burgeoning epic full of interesting, flawed characters, a deeply thematic piece but one in which the players seem more like ciphers than human beings.

-As soon as the cast pass literally through the magic mirror, it becomes difficult to focus on the reality of their situation, quite simply because of the lack thereof.
+As soon as the cast pass literally through the magic mirror, it becomes difficult to focus on the reality of their situation, quite simply because of the lack of it.
 Despite this, it’s the alternate faces and personas that Tony presents when he passes into the Imaginarium – necessitated by Ledger’s death mid filming – that arguably provide the most genuine view of the chameleonic Tony, as well as giving the film some additional subtext weight in terms of discussing, however fitfully, the nature of our private and public selves.

 Johnny Depp, Jude Law, and Colin Farrell, all apparently close friends of Ledgers, bring much of “themselves” to the various incarnations of Tony: it’s possible to recognize the wide-eyed otherworldliness of Jack Sparrow, the boyish exuberance of Alfie, the darkly-accented posturing of In Bruges‘ Ray.